ahv15/ProjectProposal/README.md

 #### Model 4- Unsupervised Learning: KMeans Clustering (scikit-learn's KMeans)

 Why KMeans?
 - Simple unsupervised model that can be used as a baseline to compare the performance of more complicated unsupervised models like LDA.
 - Low computation time.

+#### Model 5- Unsupervised Learning: Latent Dirichlet Analysis (scikit-learn's LDA)

+Why LDA?
+- Simple unsupervised model that can be used as a baseline to compare the performance of more complicated unsupervised models like LDA.
+- Low computation time.